RonnieBanerjee96/PHPMVCImplmnt/README.md

 Fundamental MVC Framework for faster and consistent development of websites.
+This repo demostrates the pre-production early stage viability of the project using SQL based basic authentication (Registration and Login).